 630-584-4800

-Restricted and Supervised Parenting Time Lawyers Serving Elgin, St. Charles, and Aurora
+Restricted and Supervised Parenting Time Lawyers Serving Kane County

 According to the Illinois Marriage and Dissolution of Marriage Act, parents are entitled to reasonable parenting time (formerly called visitation) with their children.
-If that parenting time is harmful to the child, however, the law allows a parent’s rights to be restricted and supervised.
+If that parenting time is harmful to the child, however, the law allows a parent's rights to be restricted, and arrangements for supervised parenting time may be put in place.

-Regardless of which side of a parenting time issue you are on, you need a skilled and aggressive attorney to fight for your rights and the rights of your child.
+Regardless of which side of a child custody issue you are on, you need a skilled and aggressive attorney to fight for your rights and the best interests of your child.
 At the Kane County family law firm of Goostree Law Group, we are skilled in handling restricted and supervised parenting time matters.

-Restricted and Supervised Parenting Time Matters in Kane County
+Restricted and Supervised Parenting Time in Kane County

-In Illinois, the court typically strongly protects a biological parent’s rights to reasonable time with his or her child.
-If the parenting time would endanger seriously the child’s physical, mental, moral, or emotional health, however, the visitation can be restricted and supervised.
-Restricted parenting time typically means that when the child is in the presence of the restricted parent, the other parent or a third party observer must also be present.
-If a third party observer is present, the judge can order who will pay for the third party observer.
-Restrictions about where the parenting time can take place are also common.
+In Illinois, the court typically strongly protects a biological parent's rights to reasonable time with his or her child.
+If parenting time would seriously endanger the child's physical, mental, moral, or emotional health, however, the parent's right to visitation can be restricted.
+While there are several types of restrictions that may be put in place, supervised parenting time is one of the most common requirements that may apply in situations where a child's safety and well-being could potentially be at risk.
+Supervised parenting time typically means that when the child is in the presence of the restricted parent, the other parent or a third-party observer must also be present.
+If a third-party observer is present, the judge can order who will pay for the observer or any other related services.
+Restrictions about where the parenting time can take place or how parents will exchange children are also common.

 Many parents wish to restrict their co-parent’s parenting time rights with or without reason.
 Proof of serious endangerment is required.
 Some examples of serious endangerment include a history of: